stefanvictora/hue-scheduler/README.md

 Toggle if Hue Scheduler should control lights found in a group individually instead of using broadcast messages.
 This might improve performance.

 Note: At the moment, Hue Scheduler does not validate in such cases if all the lights inside the group support the given command.
-Furthermore, this option might not be suitable for groups with mixed capabilities, i.e., setting color for a group that also contains a color temperature only light.
-In such cases the unsupported light is not updated.
+Furthermore, this option might not be suitable for groups with mixed capabilities, i.e. setting color for a group that also contains a color temperature only light.
+In such cases, the unsupported light is not updated.

 **Default**: false